Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

 9/20/22
+Water wheel removed as there is an issue producing electricity.
+It works on my main pc but laptop and second gaming pc doesn't.
+Have to look more into it.
 Added Water_Wheel mod.
 Allows you to craft in character a Water wheel to generate electricity.
 Just need water.